mforootan/SAS_ODS/README.md

-The spreadsheet file contains raw data for different ANOVA models, SAS files point to individual sheets within the spreadsheet.

 The ```XL2SAS test.xls``` contains sample raw data for different ANOVA models.
 They are letter-coded as follow:

 * A: [Split-split plot](https://www.google.com/search?q=split-split+plot+design)